 To Display the cursor within the Magnifier, place a check-mark in the Display Cursor Check-Button.
-Press the OK Button.

 Operation Options

 IMPORTANT NOTE: There are various settings here to change how My-T-Mouse operates.
 If you are having problems typing, see Interface Settings.